agent-force/agent-force.github.io/cost-desiderata-agent-benchmarks.md

 The design of C-WebShop integrates the costs from the agent itself, the user to be assisted, and the environment to be interacted with.
 In C-WebShop,

 - The agent needs to analyze the user's initial profile, tracking and inferring a series of shopping instructions.
-This incurs the cost for agents to align with human intentions.
+This corresponds with the **alignment cost from the human user**.

    <div style="text-align:center;">
       <img src="assets/static/user-cost.gif" width="95%">
    </div>

 - The search results in C-WebShop evolve with the historical click actions because of a reranking sorting mechanism.
-This incurs the cost when agents attempt to explore the environment.
+This corresponds with the **exploration cost from the environment**.

    TODO: gif3

 - The agent needs to minimize its own monetary and time expenditures besides completing tasks.
+This corresponds with the **self cost of the LLM-powered agent**.

    TODO: gif1

 Check out our [**code**]() for detailed setup if you want to deploy C-WebShop locally.